standardebooks/manual/6-standard-ebooks-section-patterns.rst

 			and on digital scans from the<br/>
 			<a href="https://archive.org/details/worksofdumas24dumaiala">Internet Archive</a>.</p>

 		#.
-If the Standard ebooks producer also transcribed the book *in its entirety*, then the first line becomes: :html:`<p>This ebook was transcribed and produced for<br/>`.
+If the Standard Ebooks producer also transcribed the book *in its entirety*, then the first line becomes: :html:`<p>This ebook was transcribed and produced for<br/>`.

 		#.
 If an ebook is based on multiple sources or transcriptions (for example, a short story collection of a voluminous author), then the source sentence is altered to reflect that either the transcriptions, the page scans, or both, came from various sources.
 Individual transcriber names are omitted.